Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 I end up creating a program that can do this for us in Go.
 I will warn the program is pretty long (I sorta just had AI cook something up).
 There's probably a better, more efficient way to do this.

+Regardless, what the program does is generate all possible variations of the first key and the second key, storing these locally on your system somewhere (like in `/tmp`).
+It then performs the Meet in the Middle attack using these keys

 ```go
 // mitm-runner.go
 // Build: go build -o mitm-runner mitm-runner.go